St Mary's Church

 Not the prettiest of churches, St Maryʼs, Tarrant Crawford seems to be perched awkwardly on the side of the hill as if it had jumped up there when the river flooded, and canʼt quite figure how to get down.

-Not an entirely fanciful idea as the name Tarrant (more usually rendered Trent) is a Celtic word for a river prone to flooding.
+Not an entirely fanciful idea as the name Tarrant (more usually rendered Trent) is a word of Latin origins associated with a river prone to flooding.
+It is related to our modern word Torrent.

 These days however, like most chalkland streams, the Tarrant is more in danger of drying up than flooding.